kuma-gee/godot-css-theme/README.md

 Converts CSS to Godot Themes

 ### Supported Features

+### Problems
-Colors only works with hex values right now
+ - Colors only works with hex values right now

- - Types
-    - button -> Button
- - Properties
-    - color
-    - background-color
+ - Godot might have to be closed before generating.
+Otherwise it might rewrite some values